ballerina-platform/ballerina-lang/docs/style_guide/expressions.md

       Person p = {name: "john", age: 20};

       ```
+    - There should be no spaces between key and colon.
+    - There should be a single space between the colon and the value.

+      ```ballerina
+      Person person = {
+          name: "john", // in this field Key is the "name" and value is "john".
+      };
+      ```
     - But if at least one field is splitted in to a new line then all the fields should splitted in to a new lines.

       If record literal is as below